 Sibayo has a handful of very basic homestays available in traditional houses.

-One such place is Samana Wasi; Av Mariscal Castilla; S25) where the cager-to-plase owners can rustle up dinner (S15) and take you trout-fishing.
+One such place is Samana Wasi; located in Av Mariscal Castilla (admission 25 Soles per person) where the eager-to-please owners can rustle up dinner (15 Soles per person) and take you trout-fishing.

-Combis (S10, 1 hour, hoourly) for Sibayo leave from the market area in Chivay.
+Combis (10 Soles per person, trip's 1 hour, departure hourly) for Sibayo leave from the market area in Chivay.

-Tuti is a tourist-lite village situated only 19km northeast of Colca-hub Chivay.
-With an economy centered on broad-bean cultivation and clothes-making, it is surrounded by some interesting siglits all connected by hiking trails.
-The easiest excursion is to a couple of caves in the hills to the north clearly visible from the main road and accessible via a 3.5km grunt uphill from the village.
-From the same starting point, you can also hike 8km to an old abandoned village dating from the 1600s known colloquially as tan Rail or 'Espinar de Tuti.'
+Tuti is a tourist-lite village situated only 19km northeast of Colca hub Chivay.
+With an economy centered on broad-bean cultivation and clothes-making, it is surrounded by some interesting sights all connected by hiking trails.
+The easiest excursion is to a couple of caves in the hills to the north clearly visible from the main road and accessible via a 3.5 km grunt uphill from the village.
+From the same starting point, you can also hike 8 km to an old abandoned village dating from the 1600s known colloquially as Ran Kan or 'Espinar de Tuti.'
 Continue beyond Ran Kan and you'll join the trail to the source of the Amazon on the north side of Nevado Mismi.
-Down in the valley you can catch a taxi or colectivo (shared transportation) from Chivay to Tuti and hike back to Chivay on a well-marked trail alongside the Río Colca.
+Down in the valley, you can catch a taxi or Colectivo (shared transportation) from Chivay to Tuti and hike back to Chivay on a well-marked trail alongside the Río Colca.
 This stretch of the river is popular with rafters.